The Milne spacetime and the hadronic Rindler horizon: Introduction

 \section{Introduction}

-It is well known that the standard perturbation techniques fail to describe the strongly interacting system of quarks and gluons ( QGP plasma, similar to a liquid with a small shear viscosity) \cite{CKS} \cite{CGI}.
-The AdS - CFT correspondence \cite{JM} predicts a universal bound on the ratio $\eta/s$ ( $\eta$ - the shear viscosity of the fluid and $s$ - the entropy density), namely $\eta/s~\geq~1/4 \pi$, close to the value obtained from a hydrodynamic model of the relativistic heavy-ion collisions (RHIC) \cite{LR} \cite {HN}
+It is well known that the standard perturbation techniques fail to describe the strongly interacting system of quarks and gluons (QGP, similar to a liquid with a small shear viscosity) \cite{CKS} \cite{CGI}.
+The AdS - CFT correspondence \cite{JM} predicts a universal bound on the ratio $\eta/s$ ($\eta$ - the shear viscosity of the fluid and $s$ - the entropy density), namely $\eta/s~\geq~1/4 \pi$, close to the value obtained from a hydrodynamic model of the relativistic heavy-ion collisions (RHIC) \cite{LR} \cite {HN}

-Castorina, Grumiller and Iorio \cite{CGI} showed that at high energies the universal hadronic freeze out temperature $T_{f} \approx 170 MeV$ is a Unruh temperature $T_{U} = a/2 \pi = (\sigma/2 \pi)^{1/2} \approx 170 MeV $, where $a$ is the deceleration of quarks and antiquarks and $\sigma \approx 0.18 GeV^{2}$ is the QCD string tension.
-In addition, they consider the hadronic Rindler spacetime formed at RHIC as the near horizon approximation of some black hole (BH) geometry.
+Castorina, Kharzeev and Satz \cite{CKS} showed that at high energies the universal hadronic freeze out temperature $T_{f} \approx 170 MeV$ is a Unruh temperature $T_{U} = a/2 \pi = (\sigma/2 \pi)^{1/2} \approx 170 MeV $, where $a$ is the deceleration of quarks and antiquarks and $\sigma \approx 0.18 GeV^{2}$ is the QCD string tension.
+In addition, they consider the hadronic Rindler spacetime formed at RHIC is the near horizon approximation of some black hole (BH) geometry.

 Nastase \cite{HN} stated that the fireball observed at RHIC is a dual BH with a temperature proportional to the pion mass and with a value about the experimental ''freeze out'' temperature of $176 ~MeV$.
 The core of the fireball is the pion field soliton .
 Moreover, the BH created in the collision has no any singularity at its centre and decay products are all thermally distributed.